 Some conveyancing solicitors in Bristol offer services on a price per hour basis and other firms will work for a fixed fee.

-Our panel of expert solicitors work on a fixed legal fee basis, with no additional fees hidden in the small print.
+Your expert solicitor will work on a fixed legal fee basis, with no additional fees hidden in the small print.
 Your quote will explain what you will pay when your sale or purchase goes through.

 If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.